 - Wondering what to eat with baked beans?
 You can’t go wrong with barbecued meats, burgers, kabobs, and every dish you’ll find in a summer barbecue.
 You can even pair it with a bag of chips for a hearty snack.

 - Storage instructions:

 - Cover the beans with foil or plastic wrap and refrigerate for up to a week.
 Be sure the dish is completely cool before storing.

-- For a longer shelf life, freeze the beans in a freezer-safe container for up to 3 months.
+- Can you freeze baked beans?
+Yup!
+Just transfer the, to a freezer-safe container for up to 3 months.
 Thaw it in the fridge overnight and reheat in the oven for 20 minutes at 350 degrees Fahrenheit.

 Can I Cook the Beans in a Slow Cooker?